 “Sites like UpWork, Fiverr or Craigslist might be a good fit, depending on the type or quality of content you’re working with.
 You are unlikely to find excellent B2B writers with industry experience on these sites, but you may find writers for lightweight, consumer-oriented content.” via How to Hire Freelance Writers to Scale Your Content Marketing

 You can find excellent freelance writers, content marketers, and strategists on these platforms.
+I personally know quite a few.
 YOUR job ad is going to determine whether or not they apply.
 Most successful content writers have a full plate, so if you want them to work with you, put some effort into your job post or they may never reach out.

 I Have My Freelance Writer Shortlist.
 Now What?